Rolling Window Limit Recalibration for SPC Automation

 Production-Ready Python Implementation

-The following implementation provides robust rolling limits for an Individuals (I-MR) chart.
-It incorporates explicit error handling, index alignment, and standard SPC constants (d₂ = 1.128 for moving range of two).
+The following implementation provides robust rolling limits for an I-MR chart.
+It incorporates explicit error handling, index alignment, and the standard SPC constant d₂ = 1.128 for the moving range of span 2.

 import numpy as np